-- Study area
+- Subject area

-- Politics and International Studies
+- International Relations, Politics and History

 The work I do now branches from the work that got me interested in philosophy to begin with over ten years ago, but I now find myself challenging the very assumptions that I used to hold.

-I am in receipt of a fully-funded scholarship from Loughborough University's Graduate School.
-I also supplement my income by teaching seminars in the department of Politics, History and International Relations.
+I came straight into my PhD from doing two master’s degrees at the University of Warwick.
+To fund my studies, I am in receipt of a fully-funded scholarship from Loughborough.
+I also supplement my income by teaching seminars in the department of Politics and International Studies.

-At undergraduate and masters-level, a student is working within a curriculum framework provided for them by academic staff.
-Whilst the amount of independent study an undergraduate or masters student does is always very beneficial, they are always studying in preparation for someone else's exam.
-At PhD level, both the exam and the curriculum is almost totally conceived by the student.
+Whilst studying a PhD at Loughborough, I find that the campus is beautiful, and it is a very stimulating place to work.
+There are always seminars, talks and other events happening across the University, and these are very well promoted.
+At undergraduate and master's level, a student is working within a curriculum framework provided for them by academic staff.
+Whilst the amount of independent study an undergraduate or master’s student does is always very beneficial, they are always studying in preparation for someone else's exam.
+At PhD level, both the exam and the curriculum are almost totally conceived by the student.
 This strongly differentiates it from any other type of studying.

-I wake up, go for a run, have breakfast and then watch a movie or TV show until lunchtime.
+An average day for me now means I wake up, go for a run, have breakfast and then watch a movie or TV show until lunchtime.
 Then, I spend approximately four to five hours writing in the afternoon.
 After dinner, I read quietly.
 I tend to do a lot of my work in trendy cafes, because the library is too quiet.

 In five years' time, I anticipate having the opportunity to teach my own philosophy course on a German philosopher called Martin Heidegger.
 I also intend to train as a psychoanalytic therapist and write a series of non-fiction books.